This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 The change actually started at 25% protein consumption- that is when a reversal in egg quality and embryo development.
 Once they reached 35% or above for protein they saw a peak in blastocyst development and pregnancy rate.
 So, going over 35% protein produced no further positive results.

 If that doesn’t blow your mind, I don’t know what else will.
-Here is the overview of his research as he presented to the American Congress of Obstetricians and Gynecologists, I cannot find a full PDF of his entire study on the web.
+Here is his research published in the journey Fertility & Sterility.
 Here is a great podcast with him where he explains his study and findings.
 Dr. Russell now REQUIRES his patients to eat 25% to 35% protein and less than 40% carbs for THREE months before he will even allow them to begin their IVF cycles.

 So, we’ve learned something very, very clear here- make sure you are eating between 25% and 35% protein.
 You can get this from organic meat, organic eggs, wild-caught salmon, gelatin, organic organ meat, beans, nuts, lentils, etc.